fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/opencode-podman.md

 With this,

 * My host UID is mapped to the same UID in the container, meaning all file access on the host and in the container use the same credentials.
-* My home directory inside becomes `/home/coder` inside the container.
+* My home directory becomes `/home/coder` inside the container.
 * My OpenCode configuration files and state directory are accessible to OpenCode in the container.
 * My home directory's `coding/git` subdirectory (assuming that's where all my Git checkouts live) becomes `/home/coder/git` in the container.
 If I wanted to be even more restrictive, I could mount just a single Git checkout directory into that container path.